armory/docs-cdaas/content/en/reference/deployment/config-file/strategies.md

 `strategies.<strategyName>.canary.steps.analysis.metricProviderName`

 Optional.
 The name of a configured metric provider.
-If you do not provide a metric provider name, Armory CD-as-a-Service uses the default metric provider defined in the `analysis.defaultMetricProviderName`.
+If you do not provide a metric provider name, CD-as-a-Service uses the default metric provider defined in the `analysis.defaultMetricProviderName`.
 Use the **Configuration UI** to add a metric provider.

 ##### Context